zaida-wiss/small-website-project/README.md

 You can follow the list below to get started and have some requirements to work on.

 ### Base layout
-- [ ] Decide on a theme/purpose for the site
+- [ ] Decide on a theme/purpose for the site (There is a list for inspiration at the bottom of this readme)
 - [ ] Create a layout using grid and flexbox
 - [ ] Add media queries for common screen sizes
 - [ ] Add a font